 Markets for Gasification

-As illustrated above, a variety of commodities can be produced from syngas, the primary product of gasification, providing for many potential markets.
-This product flexibility as well as the versatility and efficiency of gasification, make it an attractive technology now and for the future
+A variety of commodities can be produced from syngas, the primary product of gasification, providing for many potential markets.
+This product flexibility as well as the versatility and efficiency of gasification, make it an attractive technology now and for the future.

 Currently, the main markets for gasification, as judged by analysis of current and planned projects, are: